 Morgan State University investigates report of active shooter on or near school campus

-BALTIMORE -- Morgan State University is looking into a report that shots have been fired near or on campus, according to authorities.
+BALTIMORE -- Morgan State University is responding to an active shooter who fired shots at multiple people near or on campus, according to authorities.

 The Baltimore Police Department announced on Tuesday evening that its officers are responding to a report of an active shooter in the 1700 block of Argonne Drive, which is near the university premises.

-Everyone has been asked to shelter in place and avoid the area, police said in a social media post.
+Everyone was asked to shelter in place and avoid the area, police said in a social media post.

-Baltimore Police have confirmed to CBS News that multiple people have been injured.
+Baltimore Police confirmed to CBS News that multiple people have been injured.

 Baltimore Police spokesman Vernon Davis confirmed to WJZ's media partner The Baltimore Banner that at least four people were injured.
 The conditions of the gunshot victims were not immediately known, according to the Baltimore Banner.